EZET Butterfly Strategy

 A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.

-Why this butterfly structure on EZET specifically: IV rank is unavailable in the current snapshot, so regime-based timing for EZET is inferred from ATM IV at 49.80% alone, with a market-implied 1-standard-deviation move of approximately 14.28% (roughly $2.41 on the underlying).
-The 34-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated EZET expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on EZET should anchor to the underlying notional of $16.85 per share and to the trader's directional view on EZET etf.
+Why this butterfly structure on EZET specifically: EZET IV at 34.60% is on the cheap side of its 1-year range, which favors premium-buying structures like a EZET butterfly, with a market-implied 1-standard-deviation move of approximately 9.92% (roughly $1.41 on the underlying).
+The 35-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated EZET expiries trade a higher absolute premium for lower per-day decay.
+Position sizing on EZET should anchor to the underlying notional of $14.23 per share and to the trader's directional view on EZET etf.

 EZET butterfly setup

-The EZET butterfly below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With EZET near $16.85, the first option leg uses a $16.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
-Premiums come from the bid/ask midpoint on the listed EZET chain at a 34-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
+The EZET butterfly below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With EZET at $14.23 on that close, the first option leg uses a $14.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+Premiums come from the bid/ask midpoint on the listed EZET chain at a 35-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 EZET shares for the stock leg in covered calls and collars).

 EZET butterfly risk and reward